Ahmed-Khaled24/XML-SN-Analyzer/README.md

 # XML/Social-Network analyzer
-## XML Formatter and Social Network Analyzer desktop cross-platform application
+## XML Formatter and Social Network Analyzer cross-platform desktop application
----

 **This application is divided into two phases:**

 - **XML formatter** which takes an XML file and do various operations: